• Skip to primary navigation

 Storing Cookies and Cream Cookies

-You can store these cookies and cream sugar cookies in an airtight container for up to 5 days or freeze them for 3 months.
+You can store these cookies and cream sugar cookies in an airtight container for up to 5 days or freeze them for up to 3 months.
+These are my favorite storage containers!

 Cookies and Cream Sugar Cookies stacked on plate